ant-design-blazor/ant-design-blazor/CONTRIBUTING.md

 To save time, we will systematically close all issues about general support and redirect people to Segmentfault / Stack Overflow.

-If you would like to chat about the question in real-time, you can reach out via [our slack channel][slack].
+If you would like to chat about the question in real-time, you can reach out via [our discord server][discord].

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by